monix/monix.io/_tut/docs/3x/eval/task.md

 ```

 And now there are already differences.
 This is lazy, as the N-th
-Fibonacci number won't get calculated until we `runAsync`.
+Fibonacci number won't get calculated until we `runToFuture`.
 The
 `@tailrec` annotation is also not needed, as this is stack (and heap)
 safe.